sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address](../common/images/networkguide-neutron-dvr-flowns2.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Floating IP Address")

+### Case 3: East-west for instances with or without a floating IP address

 For instances with or without a floating IP address using networks on distributed routers, the compute nodes route *east-west* network traffic among tenant networks on the same distributed virtual router.